-Are you looking for a pretty butterfly mural for your little girl’s bedroom?
+Are you looking for a pretty black butterfly mural for your little girl’s bedroom?
 As the go-to-mural-girl for celebrity designers and TV personalities, I couldn’t possibly NOT have a mural in my own daughter’s bedroom…and I just love this theme!

-Here are some inspirational photos of her butterfly mural (so you can get some ideas), ways we can work together and a quick tutorial on how I painted it if we can’t!
+Here are some inspirational photos of her butterfly bedroom (so you can get some ideas), ways we can work together and a quick tutorial on how I painted it if we can’t!

 My favourite part of painting murals for kids is incorporating their favourite things into their rooms.
 It could be a hobby, book or the things they’re most drawn to.

 My daughter is a super girly girl and loves drawing hearts, butterflies and stars.
-Since her curtains have butterflies on them, I used them as inspiration.
+Since her curtains have butterflies on them, I customized her mural to match!

 Another way to personalize a mural for your kids is to add their name or initial in whatever font suits their personality.
 I added the letter “A” for Audrey’s name and she just adores the swirly script font I used.